 - Rules and regulations.

-Why do Companies have Induction Schemes?
+Why do Companies have Inductions?

-Employers are legally obliged to provide information that will ensure your safety, such as the fire evacuation plan, but the induction is more about integrating you into a new role.
+Employers are legally obliged to provide information that will ensure your safety, such as the fire evacuation plan.
+But the induction is more about integrating you into a new role.

 It’s also a chance to get some of the ‘first day formalities’ out of the way and cover all the usual housekeeping issues.